erenkarasal/template_website/README.md

 # template_website
-This is template website for html and css.
+These are template websites for html and css